carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 #### Model types with MLIR custom types

-*   Types are represented using MLIR standard types and SPIR-V dialect specific types.
+*   Types are represented using MLIR builtin types and SPIR-V dialect specific types.
 There are no type declaration ops in the SPIR-V dialect.
 More discussions can be found in the [Types](#types) section later.